BASES-Stanford/BASES_E-Guide/classes.md

 ##### ME206A+B Entrepreneurial Design for Extreme Affordability (extreme.stanford.edu)
   For: All (must apply)
   A two term class (A&B) focued on designing product prototypes, duistribution systems and business plans for entreprenurial ventures in the develooing world.
 Taught in conjunction by the School of Engineering and the School of Business, topics include user empathy, appropriate technological design, rapit prototyping, social-e, business modeling and project management.
-  Teachers: Julian Gorodsky, James Patell, David Beach,Taylor Cone
+  Teachers: Julian Gorodsky, James Patell, David Beach, Taylor Cone

 ### EDUC